spillif/Case-Study-1-Google-Data-Analytics-Cyslistics/Analyze.md

 # **IV.
 Analyze**

 1. Data is well orgarnized and formatted.
-2. Discover data in detail
+2. Discover data in detail.

     - During 2022, 60% of cyclistics users were member (2.5 millions trips).
     - Membership were only using Classic and Electrice bike.